SonyCSL/apis-main/README.md

 ```

 ## Usage
+There are many configuration files like config.json, hwConfig.json, scenario.json, policy.json and so on.
-Refer to the specification for various settings.
+Refer to the following apis-main_specification for various settings.

 ## Documentation